sensu/sensu-docs/content/sensu-core/1.4/reference/silencing.md

 ]
 {{< /highlight >}}

+_PRO TIP: Due to performance considerations, silencing entries cannot match events using regular expressions.
+Instead, use [client subscriptions][4] to create easily-silenceable groups of clients or checks.
+For example, create a site-specific subscription to silence all events when performing maintenance at that site._

 Now, imagine that we'd like to make this entry expire in 3600 seconds:

 {{< highlight shell >}}